Jaiparmar940/SARIMAx-Options-Forecasting/README.md

 Project created in 2022 to investigate the efficacy of Seasonal Automated Regressive Integrated Moving Average in predicting short term stock price movements.
 Investigates the implementation of a constructed SARIMAx model in a real time market simulator, simulating purchase and loss mitigation startegies to find the pragmatic efficiacy of the algorithm in a real market.
 Refer to the included PDF file for the full report and its findings.

+Project was ammended post report to include ANN driven predictions using LSTM techniques.